jdunic/Intro-To-Practical-Computing-R/index.md

 posted.
 It may seem a bit long so I may limit how much of it needs to be done.
 For now, this is a good chance to start practising your plot making.

-Walkthroughs from last week are still in progress.
+[ggplot2 notes](pages/05_introduction_to_ggplot.html) are still in progress.
 I have posted what is done up to now, but I will continue to clean them up through the week.

 #### Missed some news?
 Checkout the [News archive](pages/news_archive.html)
 --------------------------------------------------------------------------------